A kinetic inductance detectors array design for high background conditions at 150 GHz: Introduction

 \section{Introduction}

-Various designs have been proposed for applications from space projects~\cite{Griffin:2016SPACEKID,Glenn:2021GEP} to ground-based large aperture telescopes~\cite{Sayers:2014a,Adam:2018a,Austermann:2018a, Tapia:2020MUSCAT} using kinetic inductance detectors~\cite{Day:2003a} at millimeter wavelength.
+Various designs have been proposed for applications from space projects~\cite{Griffin:2016SPACEKID,CORE2018,Glenn:2021GEP,OLIMPO2020flight,BLASTTNG2020} to ground-based large aperture telescopes~\cite{Sayers:2014a,Adam:2018a,Austermann:2018a, Tapia:2020MUSCAT} using kinetic inductance detectors~\cite{Day:2003a} at millimeter wavelength.
 Among these designs, the expected receiving power is usually smaller than 20~pW per detector, as the signal from sky is weak.
 Recently the need of using KIDs for high background conditions ($>$100~pW), such as terrestrial long-range imaging~\cite{Sayers:2020ONR} and security screening~\cite{Rowe:2016a}, is rising.
-In the long-range imaging case, the far-infrared radiation of targets is blocked by certain conditions such as fog, so millimeter wave becomes a promising option.
+In the long-range imaging case, the far-infrared radiation of targets is blocked by certain conditions such as fog, rain, and snow, so millimeter wave becomes a promising option.
 Their current development is based on a horn-coupled lumped-element KIDs design~\cite{Sayers:2020ONR,McCarrick:2018b}.
-Here we present an alternative design for this application at 150~GHz utilizing a low-loss amorphous silicon ($\alpha$-Si) dielectric~\cite{Golwala:poster}.
+The metal horn array is heavy, and has a different thermal expansion coefficient than silicon wafer.
+Also, it is hard to have both two-polarization and multi-band abilities using simple fabrication process, which is one of the main advantages of KIDs.
+Here we present an alternative design for this application at 150~GHz utilizing a low-loss amorphous silicon ($\alpha$-Si) dielectric~\cite{Golwala:poster}. $\alpha$-Si has a significant high dielectric constant, $\sim 10.3$ estimated at 1~K, which allows us to decrease the capacitor size necessarily.
+As a large inductor volume is needed for high background conditions, the kinetic inductance ratio is quite low and we need large capacitance to lower the resonance frequency and increase the sensitivity~\cite{Zmuidzinas:2012a}.
+Also, measurements show that $\alpha$-Si has a low two-level system (TLS) loss tangent of $\sim 10^{-5}$, and a low TLS noise~\cite{Golwala:poster}.